Wallet Types

 - Temporary Wallets - One-time receive addresses for incoming SOL and tokens, swap intermediary wallets, breaking linkability between sender and main wallet.
 Auto-deleted after 7 days or after processing completes.

-- Public Shard Wallets - Store tokens received from external sources (sends, swap inputs), visible on-chain with public transaction history, use fee wallet for transaction costs.
+- Public Shard Wallets - Store tokens received from external sources (sends, swap inputs), visible on-chain with public transaction history, transaction fees paid by Hush relayer and reimbursed from shielded balance.

-- Private Shard Wallets - Store tokens from internal swap outputs, maintain privacy for tokens not yet sent externally, pay their own fees directly from shielded balance.
+- Private Shard Wallets - Store tokens from internal swap outputs, maintain privacy for tokens not yet sent externally, transaction fees paid by Hush relayer and reimbursed from shielded balance.
 Convert to public shard when sending tokens externally.

 - DApp Wallets - Isolated accounts for dApp interactions, each dApp gets unique wallet, funded via private transfer from shielded balance, exportable private keys for external connections.